 - Be sophomores or juniors at The Ohio State University at the time of the application;

-- Have completed a minimum of the first two years (four semesters) of OSU foreign language study or its equivalent prior to the study abroad experience;
+- Have completed a minimum of the first two years (three semesters) of OSU foreign language study or its equivalent prior to the study abroad experience;

 - Be able to demonstrate serious interest in, commitment to, and involvement in, business, commerce, or industry.

-Application requirements include: a letter of application (to “Huntington International Fellows, c/o Center for Languages, Literatures, and Cultures, The Ohio State University') that contains a statement of purpose and describes the applicant's proposed program, transcripts of all college work, and two letters of recommendation (including at least one from a language professor).
+Application requirements include: a letter of application (to “Huntington International Fellows, c/o Center for Languages, Literatures and Cultures, The Ohio State University') that contains a statement of purpose and describes the applicant's proposed program and two letters of recommendation (including at least one from a language professor).
 Personal interviews of finalists are required.